-Amir Telibecirovic owns the longest, most difficult-to-pronounce last name among all our Rick Steves guides.
-His life experience has also been far from the kind of reality that most Americans are used to.
+Amir boasts the most difficult-to-pronounce last name among all our Rick Steves guides.
+His youth was similarly unfamiliar to what most Americans are used to.
 Born and raised in Sarajevo, Amir experienced modern warfare in a brutal, 3½-year siege against his home town and the splitting apart of his country, Yugoslavia.
-As a result of what he's been through, Amir is a most intriguing person to get to know — and he has a sharp sense of humor.
-When he's not working as a journalist or guiding locally in Sarajevo, Amir leads Rick Steves' Best of the Adriatic tours.
+Amir is not only an intriguing person to get to know — he also has a sharp sense of humor.
+When he's not working as a journalist or guiding visitors in Sarajevo, Amir leads Rick Steves Best of the Adriatic tours.

 How did you get into guiding, Amir?

 I fell into guiding around 13 years ago.
-It was related to my temporary work with the international OSCE (Organization for Security and Co-operation in Europe) office based in Sarajevo.
+It was related to my temporary work with the international OSCE (Organization for Security and Co-operation in Europe) office, which is based in Sarajevo.
 I worked as a translator for the international election supervisors.
 Some of them wanted to see the city, and to learn more about it.
 So one day I took them on a walk across the old town.
 I introduced them to the city and included some ancient and recent history and my personal experiences.
 I had already learned a lot about history and events from my own interest and from my work as a journalist.
-The OSCE people appreciated these tours I would do, so when they went back home, they recommended me as a guide to other people who would visit Sarajevo.
+The OSCE people appreciated these tours I would do, so when they went back home, they recommended me as a guide to other people who were planning to visit Sarajevo.
 Ever since then, I've been guiding people not just across the city, but through the surrounding mountains, too.
-These are not just your average tourists, but also journalists, students, explorers, historians — anyone who would be interested, regardless of their background.
+These are not just your average tourists, but also journalists, students, explorers, historians — anyone who's interested, regardless of their background.

 And you're working as a journalist, too?